 HACC shall abate HAP to Landlords for units that fail NSPIRE standard when the Landlord fails to make acceptable corrections within the required time frame.
 HACC shall not abate payments to Landlords for violations of NSPIRE standard that are the Family’s responsibility.
 HACC shall offer housing mobility services to the Family when payments to the owner are abated due to no fault of the family.

-HACC will abate housing assistance payments when the unit fails a re-inspection for a violation of NSPIRE standard that is the responsibility of the Landlord and may take action to ban the landlord from participating in the HACC Section 8 program.
+HACC will abate housing assistance payments when the unit fails a re-inspection for a violation of NSPIRE standard that is the responsibility of the Landlord and may take action to ban the landlord from participating in the HACC HCVHCVP.

 Mandatory Relocation of Family